 - to utilise information generated by the LCN programme to support Department of Energy Security and Net Zero-led communications and engagement work on the awareness and public acceptance of nuclear energy

 - to track the communications impact of LCN

 - to provide detailed information on the project to inform government policy on SMRs

-This challenge aligns with the Nuclear Sector Deal (2018) and government’s Advanced Nuclear Technologies framework which can provide the supporting policy framework for encouraging new nuclear technologies, including SMRs and other types of Advanced Modular reactors (AMR).
+This challenge aligns with the Nuclear Sector Deal and UK government’s Advanced Nuclear Technologies framework, which can provide the supporting policy framework for encouraging new nuclear technologies.